 - Addressable: You need the ability to actually deliver the experience

 Identity stitching is the process of ingesting, matching and deduplicating profiles from among multiple data sources.
 These could include anything from web and mobile streams to customer relationship management (CRM) tools.
-(Read all about CDP vs CRM.)
+(Read all about it: CDP vs CRM.)

 And when you’re stitching together owned data sources that cover specific customer touchpoints — whether experiential or transactional — there are two types to be aware of: